alexksso/fartbot.co/README.md

 fartbot.co
 ==========

-The code for the fartbot
+The code for the fartbot.

+To learn more abot fartbot check out http://fartbot.co